tryton/tryton/doc/index.rst

   also Late Start and Early Finish dates) are computed automatically.
 - Resource allocation: Each task may allocate one or more resource (I.E. a certain amount of time of an employee).
-- Requests: On each work, a list of request is available, allowing to exchange and follow various information about the work execution.

 The *Task Leveling* wizard allow to level a group of tasks to avoid